Olive-26/Birth-names/Readme.md

 ## Setup/Instructions
 * Pull or clone the repository if you want use it
 * Click on "Click Here!" to see the Akan names
-* Click on "Clear" to clear the input data
+* Click on "Clear" to clear the input
 ## BDD
 * Enter  valid the date, month, century and year
 * Enter gender